mac-65/hardsub/README.md

 #### Rational
 I want to watch some media on my olde Samsung TV.
-It can barely handle SRT subtitles and has no knowlegde of Substation *anything*!
+It can barely handle SubRip subtitles and has no knowledge of Substation *anything*!
-Also, it (as far as I know) can't play flac or anything above yuv420p for x264.
+Also, it (as far as I know) can't play FLAC or anything above yuv420p for x264.

 #### Design Philosophy
 The script is meant to run as simply as possible without setting a lot of